Top Examples of ERP Systems in 2024

 Inventory Management

-An inventory management module provides inventory control by tracking stock levels and prices of all products your company builds, buys, stores, and sells.
+An inventory management module controls inventory by tracking stock levels and prices of all products your company builds, buys, stores, and sells.
 The solution allows you to view what raw materials you have on hand and where to find them, as well as provide recommendations on when to reorder items.

 Supply Chain Management